World Scholar's Cup: Curriculum

-A Collaborative Writing prompt sheet in the Manila Global Round in 2019; students can choose one from the six subjects, however, each teammate must choose a different subject.
+A Collaborative Writing prompt sheet in the Manila Global Round in 2019; students can choose one from the six subjects; however, each teammate must choose a different subject.

 The World Scholar's Cup curriculum has six subjects.
 The theme changes annually.
 Students are often given questions that require critical thinking skills as well as their basic knowledge to come to a conclusion rather than focusing on memorization.
-For instance, instead of asking "On which date an experiment was performed?", the question would ask, "Which artist would be most likely to oppose this experiment?"
+For instance, instead of asking "On which date was an experiment performed?", the question would ask, "Which artist would be most likely to oppose this experiment?"